MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/woocommerce/faq/configuring-generic-gateways.md

 - You can also set a custom initial order status.

-- Full refunds, partial refunds (except for billing suites), and backend orders are fully supported.
+- Full refunds, partial refunds (except for pay later methods), and backend orders are fully supported.